krzysztofhewelt/orm-benchmarking/README.md

 * JavaScript:
   * Sequelize v6.37.2
   * raw SQL

+# Methodology
+The goal of the benchmark is research the executing speed of several CRUD operations.
+The benchmark cases allow performance testing for simple as well as complex queries.
+The process of creating database, data and benchmarking is fully automatized.

+The research hypothesis:
+<cite>ORM tools in different programming languages differ in both functionality and performance.
+ORM tools in compiled languages (such as Java or C#) tending to achieve better performance in database operations than ORM tools in interpreted languages (such as PHP or JavaScript), at the cost of greater configuration complexity and less flexibility.</cite>

+1. Create database structure (migration)
+2. Generate random data (users and courses) and fill database with this data
+3. Run ORM benchmark
+   * If

 # Database
 We are simulating an LMS (Learning Management System).
 There are simplified database based on [Learnin](https://github.com/krzysztofhewelt/learnin), my LMS implementation.